GenAI-interaction-research/.github/profile/README.md

 Feel free to explore the current examples and resources.

+* **Check Out the Tools:** It is recommended to start with the "Comprehensive Guide" that provides general design information and key questions to answer at the beginning.
+The code snippet tool does also provide more information on practical implementations.
 * **Check Out the Examples:** Explore the folders and repositories to see the showcases and tutorials.
 * **Join the Conversation:** [Discussions](https://github.com/orgs/GenAI-interaction-research/discussions): Join the conversation, ask questions, or share ideas.
 * **Report Issues or Requests:** Use the Issue function in each individual repository to report bugs, request features, or track development.